DebConf is the annual conference of the Debian community. This year’s DebConf was held in Kosovo, a European country from the Balkans.

 Regards, Arianit

 Next day, on the 8th of July, we went to the Kosovo embassy early in the morning and got our visas.
-This followed by a scenic morning bus trip from Tirana to Prizren, which was the city DebConf was held in.
+On the 10th, we had a scenic morning bus trip from Tirana to Prizren.

 The Innovation & Training Park (ITP) in Prizren, Kosovo was the venue of DebConf 22.

-ITP Prizren was the venue of DebConf.
-It was surrounded by mountains and te views here were treat for my eyes.
-To me, it seemed like a miracle to be here in Prizren attending DebConf.
-Looking forward to work on some projects and meeting nice people.
+I am at ITP Prizren—the venue of DebConf22—writing this post.
+It feels like a miracle to be here in Prizren attending DebConf.
+Looking forward to working on some projects and meeting nice people.